Massachusetts Hunting & Fishing

 - Removal of any mammal from walls, or holes in trees, ground, or logs.

-- Rifles chambered to take ammunition larger than .22 caliber long rifle rimfire, and pistols and revolvers chambered to take ammunition larger than .38 caliber, between the hours of ½ hour after sunset and ½ hour before sunrise.
+- Rifles chambered to take ammunition larger than .22 caliber long rifle, and pistols and revolvers chambered to take ammunition larger than .38 caliber, between the hours of ½ hour after sunset and ½ hour before sunrise.

-- Sale of all species of mammals and birds or parts thereof, except unprocessed heads, hides, and hooves of deer.
+- Sale of all species of mammals and birds or parts thereof, except unprocessed heads & hides to a licensed furbuyer or taxidermist, and shinbones & hooves of deer to anyone.